Brandi Fleischer - Director

 I was born in Corvalis, Oregon and moved to South Carolina when I was four.
 Our family then moved to Georgia, after I graduated from Johnson High School in Savannah, GA., I moved back to Lexington, SC.

-I have been married to Kenny for 10 years and have three children: Cheyenne 9, Arlen 6 and Devlin 2.
-I love children, my job, frogs, animals, playing volleyball and horseback riding.
+I have been married to Kenny for 15 years and have three children: Cheyenne 15, Arlen 11, and Devlin 7.
+I love children, my job, frogs (favorite color: green), animals, playing volleyball and horseback riding.
+I also love going to Tybee Island!

 I was born to a U.S. military family in Europe and came to the US in 1980.
 After graduating high school, I attended Pasco Hernando Community College and Dekalb Community College.
 I have been employed and self-employed in a variety of industries ranging from international banking, commercial real estate leasing to a startup delivery service.